Bar, Montenegro: Transport

-Culture

 Sport

 Bar has over fifty sports clubs, and associations including a chess club.
 The town's major football club is FK Mornar who share the Stadion Topolica with lower league sides FK Hajduk Bar and Stari Bar team FK Sloga Bar.
 Bar once had two teams in the top tier, with OFK Bar featuring in the 2010–11 season alongside FK Mornar.
 KK Mornar Bar is the local basketball club.

 There are numerous sports facilities in the Bar hotels and schools.
 In the centre of town, most of the facilities are in the Sports and Recreation Centre.
 Water sports such as diving are common.
 Sports tourism is promoted because of the proximity to the sea and lake.
 Bar hosted the 2010 FIBA Europe Under-16 Championship and the 2010 Men's u18 European Handball Championship.